Seeing can be a problem …

 Reading the current track: Can tell you how much energy was used, where the energy was going, how they used the foot, and which direction they moved.

-Feel Tracking: Another method for finding tracks … Requiring one to sense the track (this is no joke).
+Feel Tracking: Another method for finding tracks … Requiring one to sense what may be the energy left by the being that made the track (no joke).

 The author heard about this in an introductory class taught by Tom Brown, Jr..
-After dwelling in skepticism for a few years the author finally tried it and discovered Tom was right … It really works!
+After dwelling in skepticism for a few years the author finally tried it and discovered Tom was right … It does work!

 Since that awakening the author has used this method several times.
 The last time he used it he felt a warm spot in the palm of his hand while it was held an inch or two above an easily visible track.
 He was then able to find the next several tracks in the series by slowly moving his hand above the soil and paying attention to his body for the same sensation.
 These next tracks were only faint flattenings, slight scuffs, a tiny pebble nudged out of its bed, or faint depressions.
 Verification came when a nice fresh track left by the same animal was found.